ArchanaRaghu512/ISQA-8086-Team-1-/Deliverables/DataCleaningDocumentation/DataCleaningDocumentation.md

 **Step 11)** Save your work.

+**Step 12)** Filter Subject column to "Writing", calculate the maximum value (7.44)

+**Step 13)** In column P enter a formula that takes the Standard Correct Percentage and divide that by 7.44.
+This will take the values and make a percentage value score that will match the other Subjec score values.

+**Step 14)** Copy column P and paste the values into the Standard Correct Percent column.

+**Step 15)** Once again save your work.

 ### Meta Data

 This dataset has 15 columns with 120,350 records.
 The following is a list of attribute definitions.